vishak45/who-s-that-pokemon/readme.md

 ![Pokémon Reveal Demo](op.gif)

-*Nb: The GIF shows the visual reveal.
+*The GIF shows the visual reveal.
 The actual demo also includes the "Who's That Pokémon?" audio and text-to-speech for the Pokémon name 😜.*

 ## Installation